 Consider letting your bridesmaids choose what they carry.
-Select a white color palette and then let the fun begin: Some can carry petite posies while others opt for single stems.
+Select a white color palette, then let the fun begin.
+Some can carry petite posies while others opt for single stems.
 Utilize the same type of flowers throughout each bouquet for an effortlessly cool look.

 Don't Forget the Cake

 Whether you select a pastry chef with exceptional skills when it comes to sugar flowers, like the anemones above, or have your florist complete the finishing touches with live blooms, the addition of a white flower will absolutely be the icing on the cake.